 The Alcohol Policy takes a public-health approach, where all community members take part in our behavior regarding alcohol.
 While many potential violations are pertinent to being at or above the legal alcohol possession or consumption age, there are still expectations for individuals who are over 21.
 For example, carrying an open container of alcohol on public property, or making alcohol-fueled decisions that pose potential harm to yourself or others, regardless of age, could be violations of the University’s Alcohol Policy.

 Yes.
-Fill out the Information Release Request Form and our office will email you a copy of your file.
+Fill out the Electronic File Request form and our office will email you a copy of your file.
 Please note, that all information in your file relating to other students will be redacted from the file given to you.

 If you are a student leader requesting a file, please note all student identifying information will be redacted from the file before the request is fulfilled.